zeitspace/zeitbook-frontend/steps/01-web-app-manifest.md

 # Web app manifest

 The web app manifest is a JSON file that contains important information about your application.
 If your application provides a manifest, browsers will prompt your users to install it to their devices' homescreens.
-You can also use the manifest to control whether your application is displayed in portrait or landscape and choose a theme colour for the browser's UI (or even hide it altogether).
+You can also use the manifest to control whether your application is displayed in portrait or landscape, to choose a theme colour for the browser's UI, or even to hide the UI altogether.

 ## Create a manifest file